• Skip to primary navigation

 Baked Beans Supreme in a bean crock with white linens.

-You will love not only how delicious and easy these baked beans are to make, but will be happy that these sweet, tangy baked beans with loads of bacon will easily feed a large crowd for summer barbecues and autumn cook outs.
+You will love not only how delicious and easy these baked beans are to make but will be happy that these sweet, tangy baked beans with loads of bacon will easily feed a large crowd.
+Plus, you can assemble the dish the night before, making it easy to bake and serve the next day.

 Jump to: